 It is important for financial institutions and lenders to protect their investments.
 To do so, they use the credit histories of potential borrowers as a guide to determine their riskiness.
-Hence, one of the best ways to secure a loan is to have a good credit score.
+Hence, one of the best ways to secure a business loan is to have a good credit score.

-What Is A Personal Credit Score?
+What Is A Good Personal Credit Score?